BEATS Charity

 Christmas Appeal

-Nias Clinic
+Nias Island Clinic

 BEATS is providing funding for the construction of this much-needed dedicated midwifery clinic on Nias Island, west of Sumatra.
 Nias regency is an impoverished area of the island where mortality rates for mothers and babies are high because there are no facilities other than in the capitol.